mikhail-j/OpenCLBLAS.jl/README.md

 ##What is this project?

-This project focuses on running OpenCL BLAS on GPU devices specifically, all OpenCL type definitions and functions were hand typed from cl.h and clBLAS.h header.
+This project focuses on running OpenCL BLAS with Julia matrices on GPU devices specifically, all OpenCL type definitions and functions were hand-typed from cl.h and clBLAS.h header.

 Currently, I've only rewritten the example C program (single precision GEMM BLAS) provided with libclBLAS into test_sgemm.jl.
 I also made a separate high level function to manages all the memory involved with calling the C function clblasSgemm().